golems/amino/doc/md/scenecompiler.md

 Compiled scenes do, however, present an initial, one-time compilation cost.
-Compiling the scene graph for a Rethink Baxter robot -- including mesh conversion, C code generation, C code compilation, and linking -- on an Intel(R) Core(TM) i7-4790 takes about 35 seconds using GCC 4.9.2 and 25 seconds using Clang 3.8.1.
+Compiling the scene graph for a Rethink Baxter robot -- including mesh conversion, code generation, and C compilation -- on an Intel(R) Core(TM) i7-4790 takes about 15 seconds using GCC 4.9.2 and 13 seconds using Clang 3.8.1.

 Compiling Scene Files {#scenecompiler_compiling}
 =====================